Raspberries and Kohlrabi

 Why You Will Love This Recipe

-• Making homemade sourdough tortillas couldn't be simpler.
+• Making homemade flour sourdough tortillas couldn't be simpler.
 All you need are a few basic ingredients, a mixing bowl, a rolling pin, and a skillet.

 • Once you've tasted this sourdough tortilla recipe you will never want to use store-bought tortillas again.
 There is no yeast involved and minimal kneading.
 The dough is super easy to work with, not sticky, and so easy to roll out.